nverschaeren/clipcircuit/README.md

 # to do
 For now i took screen-shots and used the images in the Dutch manual available.
 Final idea is to add an optional menu to save a canvas in local-storage and open it again later.

+# Other languages
+Please let me know when you created a translation of the original manual so I can add them to this repositiory.